Are you in the market for the best cycling headphones in the UK? Well, you’re in the right place.

 The full titanium body of the Aeropex means that they weigh in at only 26g, a very unobtrusive weight for while you’re exercising.

 Without a doubt, bone conduction headphones are the safest option for cyclists who need to be connected while they ride.
 Because of this, the AfterShokz Aeropex are our personal top choice for those looking for the best bone conduction headphones for cycling.

-Rounding up our best cycling bluetooth headphones (UK) list is the Bone Conduction Headphones for cycling from GlobalCrown.
+Rounding up our best cycling Bluetooth headphones (UK) list is the XR500 Bluetooth Headphones from TREBLAB.

-At less than £40, GlobalCrown bone conduction headphones are a great introduction for what is, for many, a brand-new technology, and also a great option for wireless cycling headphones.
+At just £47.66, these TREBLAB headphones are great value for money, and are a great option for wireless cycling headphones.